huzaifahp1989/quranpro123/replit.md

 ### Feature Specifications
 - **Quran Reading**: 13-line Mushaf layout, audio recitation with multiple reciters, synchronized playback, click-to-play verses, repeat mode, volume control, and progress tracking.
 Side-by-side Urdu and English translations, and expandable Tafseer panels are available.
+- **Voice Recognition Search**: Global Ayah search across all 114 Surahs using speech recognition.
+Users can recite any verse and the app will find and navigate to it automatically.
+Features enhanced Arabic text normalization and fuzzy matching to handle speech recognition errors.
+Pre-loads ~77% of the Quran into memory at startup for instant search (< 50ms).
 - **Hadith Collection**: Browse authentic Hadith from Sahih al-Bukhari and Sahih Muslim, with client-side pagination and search functionality.
 - **Kids Learning Section**:
     - **Quran Recitation**: Interactive audio learning for Juz Amma, Surah Yasin, Surah Al-Mulk, and Surah Al-Waqiah, with reciter selection, verse navigation, repeat mode, and translations.